Are Camera Lenses Universal? Demystifying Lens Anatomy

 No, camera lenses are not universal across brands.
 Each camera manufacturer has proprietary lens mounts, preventing the direct interchangeability of lenses between different brands.
 Compatibility depends on matching the lens mount of the lens with the specific mount of the camera body from the same brand.

-Understanding Lens Mounts
+Understanding Lens Mounts:

 Lens mounts are crucial in the world of photography, determining how lenses connect to camera bodies.
 Here’s a breakdown of key points to understand about lens mounts: